downlinko/downlinko.github.io/_posts/development/2018-07-24-download-install-jdk-10-windows.md

 Then you’ll see how to configure it.

-(And above all) **how to check if everything is working**.
+And finally **how to check if everything is working**.

 Let’s dive right in…

 ## Step #1: Download

-There are [different Java packages available](https://docs.oracle.com/javaee/6/firstcup/doc/gkhoy.html){:target="_blank"}.
+There are [several Java packages available](https://docs.oracle.com/javaee/6/firstcup/doc/gkhoy.html){:target="_blank"}.
 In this tutorial, we will install the Java Standard Edition (SE) platform.

-It contains a **Java Development Kit** (JDK) package that comes with a Java compiler.
+Java SE contains a **Java Development Kit** (JDK) package that comes with a Java compiler.
 It also has a Java runtime environment (JRE) that can run compiled Java code.

 Head over to the [Oracle Java download page](http://www.oracle.com/technetwork/java/javase/downloads/index.html){:target="_blank"}.